Henri Fantin-Latour: Artistic universe

-In 1875, Henri Fantin-Latour married a fellow painter, Victoria Dubourg, after which he spent his summers on the country estate of his wife's family at Buré, Orne in Lower Normandy, where he died on 25 August 1904.
+In 1876, Fantin-Latour married a fellow painter, Victoria Dubourg, whom he met when both were copying the same painting at the Louvre.
+He spent his summers on the country estate of his wife's family at Buré, Orne in Lower Normandy, where he died on 25 August 1904.

+Like many painters of his time, he became interested in photography, taking pictures for his work.
+He was also a big collector of erotic photographs; his estate lists more than 1,400 which are kept in the Museum of Grenoble.

 He was interred in the Cimetière du Montparnasse, Paris, France.

 Legacy

 Marcel Proust mentions Fantin-Latour's work in In Search of Lost Time: